What a Pain in the Buttock! Is it Arthritis or Soft Tissue or Nerve?

 What does the buttock pain feel like?

-If the buttock pain is radiating through hip, glute, groin, and thigh, this is reported for osteoarthritis.
+If the buttock pain is radiating through hip, glute, groin, and thigh and it is worse in the first 30 minutes of the morning, this is reported for osteoarthritis.

-If the buttock pain doesn’t extend past the knee, but is localised tenderness on and around the greater trochanter (ridge at the top of the thigh bone), this is reported for soft tissue injuries like bursitis or gluteal tendinopathy.
+If the buttock pain doesn’t extend past the knee, but is localised tenderness on and around the greater trochanter (lateral ridge at the top of the thigh bone), this is reported for soft tissue injuries like bursitis or gluteal tendinopathy.

 If the buttock pain is a shooting, tinging, ‘electricity’ feeling along the leg, maybe even past the knee, or back pain & leg pain together, this is reported for nerve syndromes.